chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-special-010-paul-schindler-on-jeopardy.md

 >
 > Q. Who is Barry Commoner?

 When Trebek called time--with four clues still left on the board--Schindler was in second place with $5,900.
-Traini had led for the entire round, ending up with $8,700.
+Traini led for the entire round, ending up with $8,700.
 Barondess was well behind both at $2,300.

-## Headline
+## "I Sure Hope I Do Better Next Weekend on 'The Price is Right'..."

 Schindler decided to bet his entire $5,900 on the Final Jeopardy! round.
 The category was Business & Industry, which you think would be suited to his knowledge base.
 The clue was:

 > In 1985, this Michigan-based company was the nation's largest single exporter.

 Schindler later wrote that his response "was the first one that came to mind."
 That was, "What is Dow Chemical?"
-Dow was a Michigan-based company, but that was not the correct response.
+Dow *was* a Michigan-based company, but that was not the correct response.
 Schindler thus ended the game with zero dollars.

 As it turned out, neither of the other contestants had the correct response either.
 Traini and Barondess both replied, "What is Ford?"
 Again, a good guess.
 But the correct response was, "What is General Motors?"
 Schindler said later that he "briefly thought" of GM but decided to "go with my gut."